brhannan/sl-ksp/README.md

-# sl-ksp
+# KSP Toolbox
 Control a rocket in Kerbal Space Program from Simulink.

-This block library provides Simulink blocks that use kRPC to communicate with KSP.
+KSP Toolbox provides Simulink blocks that allow Simulink to to communicate with KSP.

 <p float = "left">
     <img src="doc/images/slkspsidebyside.png" width = "800"/>
 </p>

+## Highlights

+KSP Toolbox provices Simulink / Kerbal Space Program cosimulation.

-The goal of this project is to allow for controls and optical navigation algorithms (which may be written in MATLAB, Python, C, C++, or Simulink) to be tested in Kerbal Space Program, which provides the physics-based simulation and generates images.
+The goal of this project is to allow for controls and optical navigation algorithms (which may be written in MATLAB, Python, C, C++, or Simulink) to be tested in Kerbal Space Program.

 ## Dependencies
 Kerbal Space Program 1.5.1
 [kRPC 0.4.8](https://krpc.github.io/krpc)
 MATLAB R2020b
 Simulink
-Stateflow
 Python 3.x
+Stateflow (required to simulate example models)

 ## Setup

+### KSP Toolbox setup
+Download the toolbox installer at /release/KSPToolbox.mltbx to any location on your machine.
+Double-click this file to install KSP Toolbox.

 ### kRPC setup
 Follow the kRPC setup instructions given in this video: